aws-samples/serverless-patterns/eventbridge-pipes-ddbstream-sfn/README.md

 # DynamoDB Stream to Step Functions with EventBridge Pipes

-This pattern shows how to use EventBridge Pipes to launch a StepFunctions state machine with a message coming from DynamoDB Stream
+This pattern shows how to use Amazon EventBridge Pipes to launch a AWS Step Functions state machine with a message coming from an Amazon DynamoDB stream

 ![Pipes diagram](./ArchDiagram.png)